indiser/Manga-Website/Readme.md

 ## 🤔 What Even Is This?

-This is a **full-stack web application** that scrapes, parses, and serves manga content from nHentai with a beautiful, responsive UI.
+This is a **full-stack web application** - not just an API, but an actual working website with a gorgeous UI that you can click around in.
+It scrapes, parses, and serves manga content with infinite scroll, lightbox reader, and all the bells and whistles.
 Think of it as Netflix, but for... *research materials*.

+**Wait, is this just an API?** NO!
+This is a complete, functional website.
+You open it in your browser, you see a beautiful homepage, you click stuff, things happen.
+It's the real deal.

 **Why did I build this?**
 - ✅ To learn web scraping (totally the main reason)